 The ideal way to treat a severely damaged tooth is to extract it.
 Whether it’s due to cavities or trauma, a damaged permanent tooth can be extracted and restored in another way.
 It’s often easier for orthodontists to refer you to a general dentist to remove any other tooth but the wisdom tooth.
 These are the third set of molars found in the back of the mouth.
 Each jaw has 2 wisdom teeth and they naturally erupt at the age of 17 years going forward.
 It takes a professional who is knowledgeable about oral and maxillofacial surgery to save the situation.
 There are times when the removal of this last molar is simple and quick.
-It depends on whether your wisdom teeth are fully erupted or not.
+It depends on whether your wisdom teeth have fully erupted or not.
 If you have the so-called impacted teeth, you might endure dental surgery.
 It is a wonderful thing that wisdom tooth pain can be controlled with anesthesia.
 The only thing you need is a dental expert who has been practicing for years and has seen different cases of wisdom teeth surgeries.
 After having a consultation with your local orthodontist, he can determine if the wisdom teeth will interfere and to which doctor to send you to.

 - bone is softer and easier to remove

 - roots ends are straight, incomplete, and not curved

 - 4 stages of the healing process are faster and more predictable in a younger person

 - less chance for nerve damage roots are farther from the inferior alveolar nerve